-What to see on Route 66 in Illinois!
+What there is to see on Route 66 in Illinois!
 I could have spent weeks more driving along “The Mother of Roads” and discovering small and large towns and their stories.
 This trip was just full of surprises, like in Joliet, where I suddenly found myself quite unexpectedly in a fascinating lost place: the Old Joliet Prison.

 Joliet, the Heritage Corridor and Route 66

-Our very first stop from Chicago, where the famous Route 66 starts, was Joliet, just a few miles away.
+Our very first stop from Chicago, where the famous Route 66 starts, was Joliet, just a few kilometers away.
 Joliet is part of the Heritage Corridor, an area around the Illinois and Michigan canal that connects the Great Lakes from Chicago to the Mississippi River.
 The Heritage Corridor is primarily a popular recreation area with many opportunities for outdoor activities.
 By the way, the Joliet Area Historical Museum and its Route 66 Welcome Center, which showcases the history of the area, are a great way to get in the mood for a drive along Route 66.

 Lost Place: The insider tip Old Joliet Prison